 To search the archives collection, click here.

 As a state agency of the Commonwealth of Virginia, the Archives shall restrict access to public records only when sensitive material is present.
 Such restrictions will be applied in accordance with the Virginia Freedom of Information Act and the Virginia Government Data Collection and Dissemination Practices Act.
 Access to privately donated collections may be restricted by the donors of the material.
 Both Museum staff and the public may need written permission from the Director to view certain restricted records.
-Anyone seeking to perform research in an unprocessed collection may need to allow extra time for the materials to be reviewed first.
+Anyone seeking to perform research in an unprocessed or minimally processed collection will need to allow extra time for the materials to be reviewed first.

 For more information on particular Archives collections, see the finding aids listed below.
 More finding aids will be added as they are created.